rainersigwald/rainersigwald.github.io/_posts/2019-08-02-copying-code.md

 title:  "Copying code the right way"
 ---

-Sometimes the most pragmatic way to solve a problem is by copying code--forking a small subset of some other repo into your codebase.
+Sometimes the most pragmatic way to solve a problem is by copying code--forking a subset of some other repo into your codebase.
 Doing some Git&nbsp;Gymnastics™ can help your future self when you inevitably need to take updates of the code you're copying.

 * TOC